tatsumoto-ren/tatsumoto-ren.github.io/blog/our-immersion-learning-toolset.md

 to allow for automatic background updates.

-Most Android devices can't be fully liberated because they depend on nonfree drivers and firmware.
+Most Android devices can't be fully liberated because they depend on non-free drivers and firmware.
-These drivers control things like WiFi, Bluetooth, GPS, microphone, camera.
+These drivers control things like Wi-Fi, Bluetooth, GPS, microphone, camera.

 Don't buy iThings, you can't install a free OS on them.
 Most Anki decks linked on this site come with